topquark22/morseR24/README.md

 ## Secondary output

-Pin D7 is the output follower.
-It is disabled by default.
+Pin D7 serves two functions: As a code output, and a status output.
+In most cases you would connect it to a buzzer, which helps to monitor the unit if (say) it is located in another room.

+- As a code output, it is turned off normally.
 It is enabled and disabled using the '>' commands (see **message entry** below.)
-This setting is persisted to the EEPROM for future resets.
+This setting is persisted to the EEPROM.
+This output does not use PWM.

-The secondary output does not use PWM and is not dependent on the pin A7 PWM control voltage.
+- As a status output, in case of an error that activates the primary status output on D2, pin D7 is also activated.
+This helps to alert on error conditions.

 ## Manual mode